Academic Resources and Assistance

-The Stanford University Libraries include Green Library (the main campus library), Lathrop Library (technology services & study spaces), 14 specialized branch and department libraries, and 3 auxiliary libraries housing less-used or overflow materials.
-Five coordinate libraries, connected to graduate schools and other organizations, have their own websites and policies.
+The Stanford University Libraries include Green Library (the main campus library), Lathrop Library (technology services & study spaces), specialized branch and department libraries, and auxiliary libraries housing less-used or overflow materials.
 The collections of all these libraries are indexed in Search Works.
 You can print posters, check out equipment (camcorders, projectors, laptops, etc.) and get tech help at the Meyer Library Tech Desk.

-The Office of the Vice Provost For Teaching and Learning engages and supports the Stanford community to bring research-based learning and teaching principles into shared understanding, public dialog, and intentional daily practice, both inside and outside the classroom.
-CTL provides support and resources for TAs through workshops and consulting.
+The Office of the Vice Provost For Teaching and Learning engages and supports the Stanford community to bring research-based learning and teaching principles into shared understanding and daily practice, both inside and outside the classroom.
+VPTL also provides support and resources for TAs through workshops and consulting.

 The Hume Center for Writing and Speaking provided tutoring, workshops, and writing boot camps that help graduate students write papers and articles, fellowship applications, dissertation chapter, research statements, and job material.
 The Oral Communication Program provides opportunities for students to improve their presentation and communication skills through courses, workshops, and feedback

 The Office of Accessible Education (OAE) offers comprehensive resources for students with disabilities, providing a wide array of accommodations, support services, auxiliary aids and programs to remove barriers to full participation in the life of the University.

 The Schwab Learning Center (SLC) offers students with learning disabilities and attention-deficit hyperactivity disorder a wide array of state-of-the-art services and resources to enrich the learning and research opportunities at Stanford.

 Students have access to a number of shared research facilities housing specialized scientific instruments and services.
 These include scientific Service Centers, which are open to all researchers in the University at predetermined fees, and a number of Cores, which house equipment shared among a group of labs.